AlejoAsd/vue-toys/README.md

 # Vue Toys

-Collection of simple Single Page Applications (SPAs) meant to try out Vue while using Webpack to manage files.
+Collection of simple Single Page Applications (SPAs) meant to try out Vue using Webpack as the bundler.

 Based on the excellent [vuejs-templates/webpack](https://github.com/vuejs-templates/webpack) project.

 ## Available SPAs